birksgone/Discordlit/README.md

 # Discordlit Tools 🛠️

 A collection of web-based utilities built with Streamlit to make managing and formatting content for Discord easier.
-This app is designed for contents creators and users who want to create clean, well-formatted messages without manually fighting with Markdown.
+This app is designed for contents creators and users who want to create clean, well-formatted messages without manually fighting with Markdown. — BirksG

 ## 👉 [Live Demo](https://discordlit.streamlit.app/)